usmanmughal11/i2c-library/docs/getting-started/form-controls.md

 ## Form Control Validation

-Client-side validation can be enabled through the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for Shoelace form controls.
-You can activate it using attributes such as `required`, `pattern`, `minlength`, and `maxlength`.
-Shoelace implements many of the same attributes as native form controls, but check each form control's documentation for a list of all supported properties.
+Client-side validation can be enabled through the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for i2c-Library form controls.
+You can activate it using attributes such as `required`, `pattern`, `minlength`, and `maxlength`. i2c-Library implements many of the same attributes as native form controls, but check each form control's documentation for a list of all supported properties.

 As the user interacts with a form control, its `invalid` attribute will reflect its validity based on its current value and the constraints that have been defined.
 When a form control is invalid, the containing form will not be submitted.
 Instead, the browser will show the user a relevant error message.
 If you don't want to use client-side validation, you can suppress this behavior by adding `novalidate` to the surrounding `<form>` element.